leta-krahenbuhl/notebooks/README.md

 #### Lists

 - Individual list items who either
   - Get crossed out when done
   - Or have a tickbox next to them
 - list items can be sorted under sub-titles
 - Option to display on calendar or not
 - If list/item has a date, option to send reminder to phone as alert
 - Lists can have subtitles with groups of lists
 - Optional due date per list or item
-- In progress option for when do to is started (colour of tickbox?)
+- In progress option for when do to is started
 - can add images

 #### Habits